abishek982001/Emoji-classifier/README.md

 # Emoji-classifier
-* Run the last cell using shift+Enter
+* Run all the cells
-* Click the upload button and upload the emoji you want to classify
+* Click the upload button in the last cell and upload the emoji you want to classify